 - The Indian Desert

 - The Islands

 The Himalayan Mountains

 Himalayan mountains are stretched over the northern borders of India.
-These mountain ranges run in a west-east direction from the Indus to the Brahmaputra.
-The Himalaya consists of 3 parallel ranges in its longitudinal extent.
+This mountain ranges run in a west-east direction from the Indus to the Brahmaputra.
+The Himalayas consists of 3 parallel ranges in their longitudinal extent.

 - The range lying to the south of the Himadri forms the most rugged mountain system and is known as Himachal or lesser Himalaya.

 - Pir Panjal range forms the longest and the most important range.

 - The outermost range of the Himalayas is called the Shiwaliks.
 These ranges are composed of unconsolidated sediments.